Ulmus minor 'Betulaefolia': Pests and diseases

-Trees of the U. × viminalis group are very susceptible to Dutch elm disease.
+Trees of Melville's U. × viminalis hybrid group, if such the cultivar 'Betulaefolia' was, are very susceptible to Dutch elm disease.

 Cultivation

 No specimens of 'Betulaefolia' are known to survive.
 There was a specimen at Kew Gardens in the late 19th and early 20th century, obtained from Osborne (1879).
 An U. campestris var. betulaefolia, obtained from Hesse's nursery, Germany, in the 1920s, stood in Morton Arboretum, Illinois.
 A second tree there, cloned from this and grafted, was renamed Ulmus carpinifolia Gled. cv.
 'Betulaefolia', and was still present in the 1990s.
 It was described as an "irregular" tree, 55 ft tall and 30 ft wide, with fissured grey-brown bark and smooth brown twigs.
 Arnold Arboretum had a specimen of Ulmus foliacea Gilibert [: U. minor] 'Betulaefolia' in the mid-20th century.